codership/documentation/galeracluster/source/statetransfer.rst

   Some of these methods, such as ``xtrabackup`` can be made non-blocking on the donor.
 They are supported through a scriptable SST interface.

-.. seealso:: For more information on the particular methods available for State Snapshot Transfers, see the :doc:`sst`.
+.. note:: **See Also**: For more information on the particular methods available for State Snapshot Transfers, see the :doc:`sst`.

 You can set which State Snapshot Transfer method a node uses from the confirmation file.
 For example: